 Many people wonder if their body hair can be transplanted to their scalp.
 A body hair transplantation (BHT) can restore hair growth on the scalp by harvesting body hair.
 It can be from their beard, arms, legs, chest, abdomen, pubis, and/or underarms.
-However, body hair transplant has a significantly low success rate.
+However, body hair for hair transplant has a significantly low success rate.
 Moreover, it does not yield permanent results.

-Body Hair Transplant Overview
+Overview Of Body Hair Transplant

 There are two different types of hair on the body: vellus and terminal hair.
 Vellus hair is thin, fine, and lightly pigmented.
 It is the hair you see on your face, legs, and arms.
 These hairs have a very short anagen (growth) stage and a much longer telogen (resting) stage.
 Vellus hair in some areas of the body can become terminal hair after puberty, like the underarms, pubis and beard.
-Mainly, it is this terminal hair that is used for body hair transplantation.
+Mainly, it is this terminal hair that is used for body hair to head transplants.
 However, surgeons also use vellus hair for BHT.

 Reasons for Low Surgical Success Rate

 The reason why this surgery has an overall low success rate is that it is difficult to ensure the survival of the grafts.

 - Where the duration of the anagen phase of the scalp hair is between 2-10 years, the anagen phase is only about 4 months long in all areas of the body, except for the beard.

 - At any given time, more than 50% of the body hair is in the telogen phase, whereas only 10-15% of the scalp hair is in this phase.
 When harvesting the hair grafts, the surgeon needs to extract those hair follicles that are in the anagen phase.

 - The exit angle of body hair is more acute than the hair on the scalp.

 - How deep the follicle extends into the dermal tissue varies in different areas.